juturukoushik/antigravity-desktop-app/README.md

 **# Antigravity Desktop Wrapper**

+ElectronJS-based cross-platform desktop application that wraps Google Keep.

+Built as part of the Antigravity Bootcamp.

 **This project demonstrates how to convert a web application into a native desktop application using Electron.js.**